 We left the hardest hit for last.
 If you decide to launch a Facebook fundraising campaign, your donors have a seamless user experience, but you may never know who they are.

-Let’s break down the process: users donate on the fundraising campaign page, then fill out a form that gives them the option to input their name, donation amount, and their email address.
-The key word here is “option”.
-It isn’t required for them to provide you any contact information.
+Let’s break down the process: Users donate on the fundraising campaign page, then fill out a form that gives them the option to input their name, donation amount, and their email address.
+The key word here is “option.”
+Facebook does not require donors to provide you any contact information.